stevenjaycohen/fountain4vim/README.md

 ### What is Fountain?

-"[Fountain](https://fountain.io/) allows you to write screenplays in any text editor on any device.
+> [Fountain](https://fountain.io/) allows you to write screenplays in any text editor on any device.
 Because it’s just text, it’s portable and future-proof.
 It is a simple markup syntax for writing, editing and sharing screenplays in plain, human-readable text.
 Fountain allows you to work on your screenplay anywhere, on any computer or tablet, using any software that edits text files.
+>

-Taking its cues from [Markdown](https://en.wikipedia.org/wiki/Markdown), Fountain files are eminently readable.
-When special syntax is required, it is straightforward and intuitive."
+> Taking its cues from [Markdown](https://en.wikipedia.org/wiki/Markdown), Fountain files are eminently readable.
+When special syntax is required, it is straightforward and intuitive.

 --[The Fountain Team](https://fountain.io/)